St. Therese of Liseux is one of the most beloved saints of the Catholic Church, earning the endearing nickname, ‘The Little Flower.’

 “My will is to endure, by Love, The Darkness of my exile here….If you only knew what darkness I am plunged into…Everything has disappeared on me, and I am left with love alone.”

 Surrounded by darkness Therese fought to love in spite of her suffering, choosing to hope against hope in the reality of God’s unfelt love.
-The pious exclamations of faith that had first seemed superficial to me were now revealed as incredibly deep and brave, coming from the heart of someone who chose to believe in spite of the darkness she which she couldn’t see an end to.
+The pious exclamations of faith that had first seemed superficial to me were now revealed as being incredibly deep and brave, coming from the heart of someone who chose to believe in spite of the darkness she which she couldn’t see an end to.
 She walked by faith, not by sight.

 Therese wrote volumes of beautiful poetry about Heaven and the experience of Christ’s love.
 Speaking about these poems to her sister she wrote,